 Before entering private practice, Jean served as the Deputy Director of the Mayor of Baltimore City's Office on Criminal Justice.
 She also tried cases as a public defender in Alameda County, California, and worked as an advocate for children at Legal Services for Children, Inc., in San Francisco.

 Listed in The Best Lawyers in America for Commercial Litigation, 2019

-Selected for inclusion in Maryland Super Lawyers, 2017
+Selected for inclusion in Maryland Super Lawyers, since 2017

 Job Opportunities Task Force, Board Chair 2013 - 2017; Executive Committee 2017 - present